musx-admin/musx/INSTALL.md

   $ python3.9 -m venv venv
   ```

-* Your *musx_working_directory* now contains three subdirectories: demos/, doc/ and venv/.
+* Your *musx_working_directory* now contains three subdirectories: musx/, demos/, docs/,  and venv/.
 Activate your virtural environment by typing this command in your terminal:

   ```
   $ source venv/bin/activate
   ```

-  Your terminal's `$PATH` variable will now have the venv directory prepended to it so any python calls in this terminal session will be routed to the virtual environment for working with musx.
-(Python virtual environments support local, package-specific environments so your computer's global python environment is not affected.)
+  By activating your virtual envronment your terminal's `$PATH` variable now has the venv directory prepended to it such that any python calls in this terminal session will be routed to your virtual environment for working with musx.  (
 * Before installing musx make sure that the pip, setuptool and wheel packages are all up-to-date:

   ```